 - 18 international boarding schools on 4 continents

 - President of UWC: HM Queen Noor of Jordan

-- Former Presidents of UWC: Nelson Mandela, HRH Charles Prince of Wales, Lord Mountbatten
+- Former Presidents of UWC: Nelson Mandela, HM King Charles III, Lord Mountbatten

 - True diversity: Students from all over the world, all backgrounds and walks of life - from refugees to royalty

 - The International Baccalaureate Diploma Programme (IBDP) is the formal academic curriculum, which UWC contributed to develop.